roblatour/OMVBackup/README.md

 # Draft WIP

 # OMVBackup
-Linux shell to backup Open Media Vault (OMV)
+a set of Linux shells to backup an OS drive with Open Media Vault (OMV) installed on it

 # License
 MIT